 With the decentralization of the startup economy and the increasing prevalence of remote and distributed teams, clear, asynchronous communication has never been a more important skill for executives to master.

-Even with the rise of tools like Slack, email—the oldest and most durable of the digital communications tools we have—has lost none of its importance.
+This is evident with the rise of team wikis and tools like Slack.
+Still, email—the oldest and most durable of the digital communications tools we have—has lost none of its importance.

 With potential partners, the way you email (or don't) can help you close or lose deals.
 With your team, it sets the tone.
 And with your investors, it can either inspire confidence or questions.

 One of the traits that most differentiates great CEOs is their decisiveness—and their ability to recognize when to act fast.

 “You can always course-correct if things don’t work out,” the CEO of Alibaba, Daniel Zhang, wrote.
 “The real fear is in the state of paralysis that results when you can’t make a decision at all.”